ezzaldeeen/w2v/README.md

 Building the model in multiple phases:

-1. [basic.ipynb]("./basic.ipynb"): Basic implementaiton for Word2Vec algorithm,
+1. [basic.ipynb]("basic.ipynb"): Basic implementaiton for Word2Vec algorithm,
-   this notebook there's just a simple implementation for encoding the corpus,
+   in this notebook there's a simple implementation for encoding the corpus, preparing the data for training, forward pass, and backward pass.
+The objective behind *basic.ipynb* implementaion is for setting a starting point.